The

 belief in a fact.
 It is putting one's trust in a person.
 The

-who belief a fact or a few facts about Jesus to the exclusion of
+those who belief a fact or a few facts about Jesus to the

-other things the Bible says of Jesus versus those who may not know
+exclusion of other things the Bible says of Jesus versus those who

-all of the things Jesus taught or are taught about Jesus, but who
+may not know all of the things Jesus taught or are taught about

-that Jesus said and have the INTENTION of complying with his
+will believe everything that Jesus said and have the INTENTION of

 Is your belief in a fact or is your trust in a person?